Nursing Home or Veteran's Center Voters

 Only you, the voter, may request an absentee ballot.
 No one may request an absentee ballot on your behalf.
 It is against the law.

-Absentee ballot requests must be received no later than 5 p.m. the Tuesday before the election.
+Absentee ballot requests must be received no later than 5 p.m. the third Monday (15 days) before the election.

 Receiving Your Absentee Ballot

-Several days before an election, a bipartisan Absentee Voting Board appointed by the County Election Board Secretary will go to all nursing homes and veteran’s centers where absentee ballots have been requested to distribute absentee balloting materials.
+No earlier than 15 days prior to the election, a bipartisan Absentee Voting Board appointed by the County Election Board Secretary will go to all nursing homes and veteran’s centers where absentee ballots have been requested to distribute absentee balloting materials.

 IMPORTANT: You must request an absentee ballot by the deadline in order to receive one.